Biden and Trump chase votes and toss insults across the upper Midwest

 On his next stop, in St. Paul, Minn., Biden expressed outrage at Trump’s suggestion that doctors are exaggerating the number of covid-19 deaths.

 “Did you hear what he said today?”
-Biden shouted over honking horns from nearby Trump supporters.
+Biden shouted over the sound of airhorns from nearby Trump supporters.
 “The president of the United States is accusing the medical profession of making up covid-19 deaths!
 Doctors and nurses go to work every day to save lives.
 They do their jobs.
 Donald Trump should stop attacking them and do his job.”

+Biden grew visibly annoyed by the pro-Trump protesters, at one point referring to them as the “ugly folks over there beeping the horns.”

-All three upper Midwest states Trump visited Friday have Democratic governors who have imposed varying degrees of coronavirus restrictions, although none are closed down to the extent the president suggests.
+The Democratic governors of all three Upper Midwest states Trump visited Friday have imposed varying degrees of coronavirus restrictions, although none are closed down to the extent the president suggests.
 Cases are rising in every swing state, with Michigan’s up more than 90 percent in the past two weeks, Minnesota’s up nearly 55 percent and Wisconsin’s up about 40 percent.

 The increasing coronavirus caseloads have been especially alarming in Minnesota and Wisconsin, as well as in Michigan’s Upper Peninsula, all places that had managed to avoid the worst of the deadly surges this summer.